esciencecenter-digital-skills/research-software-support/modules/version-control/info.md

 order: 0
 ---

-Obtain the skills and knowledge necessary to address the following questions:
+## Learning Objectives
+- Explain what version control of research software is
-- What is version control?
+- Illustrate the importance of using version control
+- Identify when in the research cycle to employ version control
-- Why is the use of version control important?
+- Compare the use of local and remote version control
+- List the various tools or systems for version control
+- Identify relevant resources for researchers about features commonly used in version control